lat-lon/sep3-tools/README.md

 Create the configuration table `sep3tools` which maps the _"Schluesseltypen"_ and _"Woerterbuch"_ tables to the tool by using 00_dbinfo.sql and one of the two properties files db-1.properties or db-2.properties. db-1.properties uses lower case table and column names whereas db-2.properties has upper case initial letters:

+You also need to specify connection parameters for your database setup in the properties file you want to use.

 ```postgres-sql
 sep3=# \i /tmp/00_dbinfo.sql
 ```